 Vhi Insurance underwrites medical expense insurance which is short tailed in nature and under a normal course of business experiences a relatively low degree of volatility.
-This is recognised in the volatility assumption applied under the Solvency II standard formula guidelines, which is lower, compared to other non-life business lines.
+This is recognised in the volatility assumption applied under the Solvency II standard formula guidelines, which is one of the lowest, amongst other non-life business lines.